jyothika2809/PRODUCT-DISSECTION-ON-AMAZON/README.md

 # PRODUCT-DISSECTION-ON-AMAZON

 This project performs a detailed analysis and dissection of Amazon products, breaking down the components, features, and technologies that make them successful.
-The dissection helps in understanding the product functionality, user experience, and market positioning of products like Amazon Echo, Kindle, pharmacy, fresh, e-commerce, etc.]
+The dissection helps in understanding the product functionality, user experience, and market positioning of products like Amazon prime, Kindle, pharmacy, fresh, e-commerce, etc.]

 Project Structure:
 data: Data and relevant information on Amazon products.